2.1.10 Problem 10

 Applying change of variables \(y = u \left (x \right ) x\), then the ode becomes

-\begin{align*} u^{\prime }\left (x \right ) x +u \left (x \right ) = b u \left (x \right ) x \end{align*}
+\begin{align*} u^{\prime }\left (x \right ) x +u \left (x \right ) = u \left (x \right ) x b \end{align*}

-Which is now solved The ode \(u^{\prime }\left (x \right ) = \frac {u \left (x \right ) \left (x b -1\right )}{x}\) is separable as it can be written as
+\begin{equation} u^{\prime }\left (x \right ) = \frac {u \left (x \right ) \left (x b -1\right )}{x} \end{equation}

 \begin{align*} u^{\prime }\left (x \right )&= \frac {u \left (x \right ) \left (x b -1\right )}{x}\\ &= f(x) g(u) \end{align*}